hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 1) a Canton participant node, in order to host:
 2) the Daml validator app which also serves as the backend for the wallet
+3) a Postgres instance that the CN apps use to store their data

 Additionally, you'll also need to enable the GCP DA Canton DevNet VPN.
 If you can view this documentation, you already enabled the VPN successfully.